 SDSU offers voluntary 401(k), 457, and 403(b) savings plans to help employees meet long-term financial goals.

-Currently, an employee who retires with CalPERS within 120 days of separating from employment with SDSU may maintain medical and dental insurance coverages into retirement for the retiree and eligible dependents with the same contribution rates as active employees.
+Retiree health and dental coverage is available for those who retire with at least 10 years of CalPERS service credit.
+This applies to all employee groups, except for SUPA (State University Police Association), whose vesting period for retiree health is currently five years.
+Employees who retire within 120 days of separating from employment with SDSU may maintain medical and dental insurance coverages into retirement for the retiree and eligible dependents with the same contribution rates as active employees.
 Upon Medicare eligibility, a retiree and/or their dependent must enroll in Medicare Part A and Part B and transfer to a CalPERS Medicare health plan to continue CalPERS health coverage.
 Some retirees may be entitled to a reimbursement of the Medicare Part B premium (some exceptions apply).
 Retirees may also enroll in and pay for low cost vision insurance.

 SDSU offers a generous paid time off benefit of 14 paid holidays, 12 sick leave days, and 10-24 paid vacation days per year, as well as 20 – 30 days of paid parental leave.